mzelling/repliclust/README.md

 is a Python package for generating synthetic data sets with clusters.

-The package is based on *data set archetypes*, high-level descriptions of the desired data sets.
-Our framework allows you to generate similar but distinct data sets, making benchmarks more informative and reproducible;
-**repliclust** builds upon SciPy and NumPy and is meant to complement scikit-learn.
+The package is based on *data set archetypes*, high-level descriptions of whole classes of desired data sets.
+Our framework allows you to generate similar but distinct data sets, making benchmarks more informative and reproducible; **repliclust** builds upon SciPy and NumPy and is meant to complement scikit-learn.

 For a full documentation, visit the project website: [https://repliclust.org](https://repliclust.org).